FREE SHIPPING on orders of $85 or more

 First found in the island of Malta where Giovanni Navarro was found.
 From this family, Ugolino and Andrea Navarro attained government over the island of Gozzo and in 1453 Andrea became Lord of the feudal territory of Miraglia.

 This web page shows only a small excerpt of our Navarino research.
 More information is included under the topic Early Navarino History in all our PDF Extended History products.

 Another 137 words(10 lines of text) are included under the topic Early Navarino Notables in all our PDF Extended History products.

 Early North American immigration records have revealed a number of people bearing the name Navarino or a variant listed above:

-Navarino Settlers in the United States in the 19th Century
+Navarino Settlers in United States in the 19th Century

-Navarino Settlers in the United States in the 20th Century
+Navarino Settlers in United States in the 20th Century

 The Navarino Family Crest was acquired from the Houseofnames.com archives.
 The Navarino Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.